bolinches/HANA-TDI-healthcheck/README.md

 Main logic besides this tool:
 - Keeping the JSON files updated via github with issues or other flows
 - Not checking stuff that is already check elsewhere (hwcct, saptune , ...)
 - Directions on what to check more?
 (TSO?, MTU, ...)
 Storage seems to be rather annoying as we have now 3 supported ways in production and is more than just the OS layer but the backend but I guess all can be discussed
 - Feedback in general (Python is a new thing for me so expect not great coding in there)

 To run the tool just the get the hoh.py and the jsons (git clone or whichever way) and run it.
 It does not use any python module that is not installed by default so should be fine (the output is color coded cannot be seen here), To run it you need to pass one argument XFS/NFS/ESS, depending on the storage used for HANA data and logs
 ```
-Welcome to HANA OS Healthchecker (hoh) version 0.35
+Welcome to HANA OS Healthchecker (hoh) version 1.0

-Please use https://github.ibm.com/luis-bolinches/HANA-TDI-healthcheck to get latest versions and report issues about hoh.
+Please use https://github.com/bolinches/HANA-TDI-healthcheck to get latest versions and report issues about hoh.

-The purpouse of hoh is to supplment the official tools like HWCCT not to substitute them, always refer to official documentation from IBM, SuSE/RedHat, and SAP
+The purpose of hoh is to supplement the official tools like HWCCT not to substitute them, always refer to official documentation from IBM, SuSE/RedHat, and SAP

 You should always check your system with latest version of HWCCT as explained on SAP note:1943937 - Hardware Configuration Check Tool - Central Note